Alleviating the Charlotte Public Health Crisis through Housing for All

 Kendrick has worked to advance housing for all since 2017

-A native of Senate District 41, Kendrick has witnessed countless long-term residents in our historic affordable communities move because of the lack of preservation policies in our community.
-This contributes to the growing public health crisis that many communities in district two find themselves at the epicenter of.
+A Charlotte native, Kendrick has witnessed countless long-term residents in our historic affordable communities move because of the lack of preservation policies in our community.
+This contributes to the growing public health crisis that many communities find themselves at the epicenter of.
 The Charlotte-Mecklenburg region suffers from socioeconomic segregation.
-This means that based upon the demographic profile of a household determines the quality of life they are assigned.
+This means that the demographic profile of a household determines the quality of life it is assigned.
 Unfortunately, race, income and education all play a role in determining this.
 Call it whatever, but there are three common factors that define class – education, income, and occupation.
-As someone who comes from a family that did not acquire high school diplomas and worked predominately in the leisure and hospitality industry as associates, Kendrick knows first hand about the quality of life experience for working families in Senate District 41.
+As someone who comes from a family that did not obtain high school diplomas and worked predominately in the leisure and hospitality industry as associates, Kendrick knows first hand about the quality of life experience for working families in Charlotte.

 In 2021, Kendrick helped to organize community leaders in support of goal three of the Charlotte Future 2040 Comprehensive Plan - housing for all.
 This plan along with Kendrick's housing for all macroeconomic strategy was adopted by the Charlotte City Council in June 2021.
 Kendrick was a key champion and vital stakeholder of the anti-source of income discrimination policy movement.
 He was recognized by President Biden for working on this policy front to create more affordable housing in Charlotte.
 In 2022, the Charlotte City Council adopted an anti-source of income discrimination policy that mandated any housing provider receiving city dollars to accept all sources of income.